 If you're suspecting low compression, be sure to check out our article on performing a compression test as doing so will give you an idea of the condition of the top end, at which time, If the top end proves to be in need of service, be sure to grab a factory service manual specific to the bike you're working on, and on the way back together, be sure to stay on top of oil changes and air filter services to prolong the life of the top end.

-There is No Spark
+There's No Spark

-Remember: Ignition Systems Produce High Voltage
+Warning: Ignition Systems Produce Extremely High Voltage

-Here's the Most Common Reasons a Dirt Bike Loses Spark:
+Here's the Most Common Reasons A Dirt Bike Loses Spark:

-- Worn Through, Chafed & Smashed Wires or Broken Insulation
+- Worn Through, Chafed & Smashed Wires Or Broken Insulation

 The wires that run to the kill switch or other handlebar controls, as well as the wires which run to control units and other electrical components are frequently routed in such a way that they get smashed between the fork leg, or triple clamp, as well being routed in areas susceptible to chafing and on older dirt bike's it's not uncommon to see broken insulation exposing bare wire which could and often does result in a short or open circuit resulting in a dirt bike that suddenly loses spark.